armadillica/flamenco/README.md

 ```

 ## Running brender
 It's pretty simple.
-Move into each one of the three folders and run - in three different terminals:
+Move into the brender folder and run - in three different terminals:

 ```
-$ python server.py  		# will start the server
+$ python brender.py server  		# will start the server
-$ python worker.py			# will start the worker
+$ python brender.py worker			# will start the worker
-$ python dashboard.py		# will start the dashboard
+$ python brender.py dashboard		# will start the dashboard
 ```

 If you now visit `http://brender-flask:8888` with your web browser you should see the dashboard!